jwplayer/applicaster-docs/series.md

 In summary you need:
 - A media item (a.k.a. card) that links to the series playlist using `seriesId`
-- A dynamic playlist that includes episodes based on a tag
+- A 'series' playlist that includes episodes based on a tag
-- Episodes with `episodeNumber` and `seasonNumber` and a tag, that include it in the playlist
+- Episodes with fields `episodeNumber` and `seasonNumber` and a tag, that includes the epsidoe in the in the series playlist

 <div style="display:flex; justify-content: center;">
   <img src="./img/series-jw-card.png" width="500">